Lab Animals

-The Gregory J. Reiter Memorial Fund has supported multiple organizations dedicated to ending the abuse of animals for research.
+The Gregory J. Reiter Memorial Fund has supported multiple organizations working to end the use of animals in experiments, and to promote the use of modern technologies that can both spare animals from suffering and produce better outcomes for people.

-In addition, the Greg Fund currently supports the Physicians Committee for Responsible Medicine (PCRM), which has replaced animal use with simulators in all U.S. and Canadian medical schools; won passage of the 2018 California Cruelty-Free Cosmetics Act; and secured passage of the 2016 Lautenberg Chemical Safety Act requiring chemical companies and the Environmental Protection Agency to replace and reduce animal tests.
+PCRM's numerous legislative victories have included passage of the 2018 California Cruelty-Free Cosmetics Act and the 2016 federal Lautenberg Chemical Safety Act requiring chemical companies and the Environmental Protection Agency to replace and reduce animal tests.

 In September 2019, the U.S. Environmental Protection Agency made an historic decision to eliminate all chemical testing on mammals by 2035, and to immediately begin the transition to more modern and effective methods.